lolo101/monic/README.md

 ## How to build

-Make sure you have Java 8+ and Maven installed then cd in the projet folder and run
+Make sure you have Java 8+ and Maven installed then cd in the project folder and run
 ```
 mvn package
 ```